korara78/drum-machine-fcc/drum-machine-fcc/README.md

 # Overview

-An drum machine app which playback an HTML5 audio element when each respective keypad is pressed.
+A drum machine app which plays back an HTML5 audio element when each respective keypad is pressed.
 The keypad will also glow when pressed.
 The onscreen keypad may be pressed via a touch screen or when the specific keyboard letter is pressed.

 Based on a stateful class component.